Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

 \subsubsection{Agent Based Model on $d$-uniform hypergraph}

 To corroborate the results obtained from the analytical theory under the assumption of HMF for hypergraphs, we perform numerical simulations based on an agent-based model.
-The system consists of a group of $N$ agents interacting in groups, represented by a $d$-uniform hypergraph.
+The system consists of a population of $N=1000$ agents interacting in groups, represented by a $d$-uniform hypergraph with $1500$ hyperedges for both random and scale-free topologies, the latter being generated with a power-law exponent $\gamma = 2.5$ (see Appendices~\ref{sec: appps1}--\ref{sec: appps2} for the construction algorithms of random and scale-free $d$-uniform hypergraphs).
 Each agent holds an opinion, either $A$ or $B$, with an associated quality $Q_A$ or $Q_B$, respectively.
+Opinions are initially assigned randomly to the nodes of the network, which consequently leads to a random distribution of opinions within the hyperedges.
 The opinion of a randomly selected agent is updated according to the probability $P_{\alpha}$ defined in Eq.~\ref{eq:Px}.
 Each numerical simulation (experiment) runs for a total time of $T_{\text{max}} = 10^5$ iterations and allows to compute a total weighted fraction $\rho_A$ (resp. $\rho_B$) of agents holding opinion $A$ (resp. $B$), namely the analogous of the quantity $\langle a\rangle$ above defined, given by

 where $n^{k+1}_A(T_\text{max})$ is the number of agents with hyperdegree $k+1$ and opinion $A$ at time $T_\text{max}$, and $q_k$ is the excess hyperdegree expressed in Eq.~\ref{eq:excess}.
-The results are repeated $n = 30$ times, independently each other; the obtained value of $\rho^{(j)}_A(T_{\text{max}})$ at the $j$-th simulation, are used to compute the average value $\bar{\rho}_A(T_{\text{max}})$ (respectively $\bar{\rho}_B(T_{\text{max}})$) given by
+The results are repeated $n = 50$ times, independently each other; the obtained value of $\rho^{(j)}_A(T_{\text{max}})$ at the $j$-th simulation, are used to compute the average value $\bar{\rho}_A(T_{\text{max}})$ (respectively $\bar{\rho}_B(T_{\text{max}})$) given by